sanelkukic/InspiroGram/README.md

 ## Setup Instructions

+**You need to have Git installed**.
+[Click here](https://lmgtfy.com/?q=how+to+install+git) to learn how to install it.

-Git clone, copy the `config.example.json` file to `config.json` and fill in the blanks with your Instagram username and password and save it.
+Git clone, install requirements using `pip3 install -r requirements.txt`, copy the `config.example.json` file to `config.json` and fill in the blanks with your Instagram username and password and save it.

 You can also add a text to post with the image (caption under the image) in `config.json` or leave it empty.